chrismaddalena/ODIN/README.md

 ### Change Log
 #### May 25, 2018, 1.8.5
+* Fixed a few bugs in the HTML report and made it much, much prettier.
+* The reports directory has been organized!
+Now a reports/<organization_name>/ directory will be made.
+Under that, separate file_downloads, screenshots, and html_report directories are created for these items.
+* Fixed a few misc bugs reported by users.
+* [BETA] A new `--screenshots` flag has been added.
+If used, ODIN will take screenshots of the web services on hosts.
+For now this is limited to adding "http://" to the front of the IP address, domain, or subdomain and giving it a shot.
+* [BETA] Added a screenshots.html report page to the HTML report.
+This page serves as a gallery for web screenshots.

+#### May 24, 2018, 1.8.5
 This is another large update with an all new arbitrary version number, v1.8.5!
 Many, many improvements and changes have been implemented to make ODIN better but also to pave the way for some plans coming for version 2.0 :D

 Here we go:

 * Fixed an issue with the Have I Been Pwned API failing to return results due to changes in API endpoints.
-* Redesinged SQLite3 database to be more in-line with design standards -- naming conventions, keys, and so forth.
+* Redesigned SQLite3 database to be more in-line with design standards -- naming conventions, keys, and so forth.
 * Reworked multiprocess implementation to share variables between processes.
 This was to allow for the next several changes...
-* Reverse DNS is performed against all subdomains and IP addfesses are added to the new hosts tables (formerly report scope table).
+* Reverse DNS is performed against all subdomains and IP addresses are added to the new hosts tables (formerly the report scope table).
 * IP addresses from DNS records and other sources are now added to the hosts table as well.
 * The hosts table now as a "source" column to note where the IP or domain was found if it wasn't in your scope file.
     * There is also a column with True/False values that makes it easy to run a query and see the IPs and domains found that were not in the provided scope file.